wryan67/wavPlayer/readme.md

 wavPlayer
 ---------
-write pcm directly to gpio pins
+convert pcm to binary duty cycles and write directly to gpio pins